 The third group has been of most interest to me, probably because I feel I may fall into this category.
-The word finds a place in their heart; they have accepted the word with gladness.
-But, there is strong competition from other cares.
-These other cares stunt the growth of the seed in their hearts, and could eventually stop it altogether.
+The word finds a place in their heart; they accept the word with gladness.
+But, there is strong competition from worldly cares.
+These cares stunt the growth of the seed in their hearts, and could eventually stop the growth altogether.

 The fourth group is what I aspire to.
-There are always valiant families, and individuals, who stand out as examples of true disciples.
-As they focus on the gospel and mission of Jesus Christ, they have a very positive effect on others.
-They are catalysts for activity, and they serve as the glue to bind others together in the spirit of service.
+I have noticed there are always a few valiant families and individuals who stand out as examples of true disciples.
+Their focus on the gospel and mission of Jesus Christ has a very positive effect on others.
+They are catalysts for activity.
+They serve as the glue to bind others together in the spirit of service.
 They are always there, always volunteering, always encouraging.
-They understand the sacrifices required to be true disciples, and they don’t let the cares of the world keep them from from their potential.
+They don’t stop at good intentions.
+They follow through.
+They understand the sacrifices required to be true disciples, and they don’t let the cares of the world keep them from reaching their potential.